SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ### Blocks

-Block are *containers* for other content, and they typically represent the configuration of an object, such as a *resource*.
+Blocks are *containers* for other content, and they typically represent the configuration of an object, such as a *resource*.
 The block body is delimited by the `{` and `}` characters.

 Blocks have: